International Visiting Fellowships

-The RMIT Foundation grant must be used primarily to cover the cost of travel, accommodation and per diem or honorarium.
-Any use of the grant outside of these areas may only be done with the prior consultation and approval of the Trustees of the RMIT Foundation.
-Funding for seminars, lectures and other activities may be funded by the portfolio, school and research centre/group directly or by utilizing additional external funding obtained through corporate or industry sponsorship or grant from another Trust or Foundation.
+The grant must be used primarily to cover the cost of travel, accommodation and per diem or honorarium.
+Any use of the grant outside of these areas may only be done with the prior consultation and approval of the Trustees.
+Funding for seminars, lectures and other activities may be funded by the portfolio, school and research centre/group directly or by utilising additional external funding obtained through corporate or industry sponsorship or grant from another Trust or Foundation.
 All applicants should ensure that they have developed an accurate costing for all proposed activities.

 The visit must include a lecture or seminar (of interest and open) to the wider community which could attract publicity.
 This should be staged at one of RMIT’s lecture theatres.
-RMIT Marketing and Communications will provide assistance in promoting the visit, and Alumni and Advancement Services can promote to alumni.
+Your school will provide assistance in promoting the visit, and Alumni Philanthropy can promote to alumni.

-To be eligible to apply for an RMIT Foundation International Visiting Fellowship, applicants must be a member of RMIT University's academic staff and hold a continuing or fixed-term appointment for the duration of the Fellowship program.
-Prospective applicants who were recipients of RMIT Foundation Awards in 2015 or 2016 are not eligible to apply.
+To be eligible to apply for an International Visiting Fellowship, applicants must be a member of RMIT University's academic staff and hold a continuing or fixed-term appointment for the duration of the Fellowship program.
+Prospective applicants who were recipients in 2016 or 2017 of Malcolm Moore, International Visiting Fellowships or International Research Exchange Fellowships are not eligible to apply in 2018.